 Outback tour routes

 The Outback occupies a whopping 70% of mainland Australia.
-It spans 5.6 million km2 including all of the Northern Territory and a large part of South Australia, Queensland and Western Australia.
+It spans 2.1 million square miles including all of the Northern Territory and a large part of South Australia, Queensland and Western Australia.

 When you think about the weather in the Outback, you might assume it’s hot and dry all year round.
 While it gets very hot in the summer, people are surprised to learn how cold it gets in winter – often with sub-zero temperatures on winter nights.
 The climate varies throughout the Outback ranging from semi-dry tropic, arid and desert.
 Generally speaking, this means there are two seasons: summer which is hot and humid and winter which sees mild days and cold nights.